Abhinav271828/EoPL/Notes.md

 ### 3.2.4 Implementation
 They use a global Scheme variable (`:vomiting_face:`), but we'll pass it around like normal people (store-passing).
 The store is implemented as a list of values, and references as indices into the list.

-## 4.3 IMP-REFS: A Language with Implicity References
+## 4.3 IMP-REFS: A Language with Implicit References
 EXP-REFS gives a clear account of allocation, dereferencing and mutation, as these are all explicit.
 Most PLs, however, abstract these away from the programmer's code.

 Here, every variable denotes a reference; denoted values are references to locations that contain expressed values.
 Thus references are no longer expressed values, and exist only as bindings.